nethalo/proxysql-basics-master-slave/README.md

 ProxySQL perform the monitoring checks using this user.
 This is needed for things like checking the value of the read_only variable.

 This user requires the REPLICATION CLIENT grant for now.
-Just create it on the master and let the replication do the rest:
+Just create it on the Primary and let the replication do the rest:

 ```mysql
 GRANT REPLICATION CLIENT ON *.* TO repl@'app' IDENTIFIED BY 'repl';